shaefner-usgs/easy-web-forms/README.md

 * **checkbox**

-  The default message option is set to 'Please select one or more options'.
+  The default 'message' option is set to 'Please select one or more options'.

 * **email**